GonghuaLi/GPMM/README.md

 ## Part II: Required datasets
 1).
 Curated Recon3.
 Curated global human metabolic reconstruction (Reocn3).
 This file can be found in: './data/ Recon3_v1.mat'
 2).
 Expression dataset.
 This file should be saved in: './data/'
 3).
 Nutrition uptake file.
-In this case, the nutrition uptake of human muscle can be found in: './data/'
+In this case, the nutrition uptake can be found in: './data/'

 ## Part III: set parameters for GPMM